 Firefox 64-bit browser limitations

-The Firefox 64-bit browser is supported using the WebEx Temporary Folder Solution (TFS) by downloading and installing an executable file (.exe).
+The Firefox 64-bit browser is supported using the WebEx Temporary Folder Solution (TFS) by downloading and installing an executable file (.exe) the first time it is used.

 The Firefox 64-bit browser is supported only for starting and joining meetings, events, training sessions, or support sessions in Meeting Center, Event Center, Training Center, and Support Center.
 It is not supported for Access Anywhere, Remote Access, Hands-On Labs, the WebEx Player for WebEx Recording Format Files (WRF), or the WebEx Network Recording Player for Advanced Recording Format Files (ARF).